bkw/nodecopter-stream/README.md

 * experiment with different encodings, bitrates and other ffserver settings

 * check whether webm endocing has improved with ffmpeg 1.0

-* publish as an npm module (waiting for upstream release of buffy)